-Go for a walk on a Saturday or Sunday morning during football season at Reynolds.
+Go for a walk on a Saturday morning during football season at Reynolds.
 A certain kind of energy arrives with the first rays of sun.
 You know what we're talking about.
 You've felt it.

 Flags fly on porches and flap from the windows of cars headed to the store for last-minute additions to the pre-game buffet.
 They proclaim Saturday allegiance to Auburn, Virginia Tech, Florida, Southern Cal, Ohio State, Penn State, of course Georgia, and everyone please take a few seconds to mentally fill in this space with your team so you don’t feel left out: __________.